Urgent appeal issued for nurses and health care staff for Craigavon and Daisy Hill hospitals' Emergency Departments

-With more than 90 waiting at Craigavon Hospital’s ED alone and 36 patients waiting for admission, the Trust has issued an urgent appeal for staff.
+With scores waiting at Craigavon Hospital’s ED alone and more patients waiting for admission, the Trust issued a second urgent appeal for staff in as many days.

+On Wednesday afternoon, an alert was published on social media pleading for staff to come into work.

+It said: “Urgent Staff Appeal - if any staff (nurses or healthcare assistants) are available to work today/tomorrow (Wednesday/Thursday) in Craigavon Area Hospital or Daisy Hill Hospital, please contact Patient Flow.
+Our hospitals remain extremely challenged today.”

-Late this afternoon, a spokesperson said on social media this afternoon: “Continuing Urgent Staff Appeal - if any staff (nurses or healthcare assistants) are available to work tonight/tomorrow in Craigavon Area Hospital or Daisy Hill Hospital, please contact Patient Flow.
+Yesterday afternoon, a spokesperson said on social media: “Continuing Urgent Staff Appeal - if any staff (nurses or healthcare assistants) are available to work tonight/tomorrow (Tuesday/Wednesday) in Craigavon Area Hospital or Daisy Hill Hospital, please contact Patient Flow.
 Both Emergency Departments are still extremely busy (v. long waiting times & waits for admission to hospital).”

 Staffing pressures have led to high levels of Covid-19 related absences within the Southern Health Trust as exhausted staff cope with huge numbers in the Emergency Department and across the hospitals.